 Dividend allowances for previous years

-For 2015/16 and earlier years, there was no dividend allowance.
+There was no dividend allowance before the 2016/17 tax year.
 But the rates of tax payable on dividend income were lower than the current rates.

 Content reviewed by Mike Parkes, technical director, GoSimple Software